Diploma in Geriatric Medicine (DGM)

 You must hold a confirmed pass in DGM Part 1 in order to sit the clinical exam.
 The Part 2 clinical examination will take place in Liverpool, UK and occurs twice per year in Summer and Autumn.

-From November 2024, the format of the DGM clinical exam is changing, with the aim of better reflecting how healthcare of older people in primary and secondary care settings is now delivered across the four nations of the United Kingdom.
+The format of the DGM clinical exam changed in 2024, with the aim of better reflecting how healthcare of older people in primary and secondary care settings is now delivered across the four nations of the United Kingdom.

 Part 2 is still a clinical assessment that takes place at the RCP’s bespoke assessment centre in Liverpool at The Spine Building.
 The clinical assessment comprises four newly named stations, each lasting 15 minutes: